Japanese submarine I-37: Third war patrol

 At 11:30 on 29 February 1944, the submerged I-37 fired two torpedoes at the British 7,005-gross register ton armed cargo steamer SS Ascot — carrying a 9,000-ton general cargo of pig iron, paraffin wax, gunnies, linseed oil, coconuts, and fiber and, according to different sources, making a voyage either from Calcutta in British India to Port Louis, Mauritius, or from Colombo, Ceylon, to Diego Suarez, Madagascar, and then to Fremantle — in the Indian Ocean 800 nmi northwest of Diego Suarez.
 Madagascar.
-One hit Ascot in the forward part of her engine room in her starboard side, killing four crewmen, knocking down both of her trasmitter aerials, destroying two of her lifeboats, and bringing her to a stop at 05°S 063°E. Ascot′s 52 survivors abandoned ship in the two remaining lifeboats and a life raft.
+One hit Ascot in the forward part of her engine room in her starboard side, killing four crewmen, knocking down both of her transmitter aerials, destroying two of her lifeboats, and bringing her to a stop at 05°S 063°E. Ascot′s 52 survivors abandoned ship in the two remaining lifeboats and a life raft.
 I-37 surfaced 2,000 yd off Ascot′s starboard quarter, circled her once, and fired at Ascot with her deck gun for about 15 minutes, scoring no hits.
 She then approached the lifeboats and raft, her medical officer calling in English for Ascot′s master, chief officer, and wireless operator to identify themselves.
 After the men aboard one of the boats responded falsely that all three of them were dead, following instructions given to all Allied merchant ship crews, I-37 fired warning shots across the bow of the other boat, prompting her master, Captain Jack Travis, to identify himself.
-I-37′s crew brought him aboard the submarine ordered him to identify his first officer, brought the first officer aboard as well to confirm Travis's identifity, and then retruned the chief officer to his lifeboat.
+I-37′s crew brought him aboard the submarine and ordered him to identify his first officer, brought the first officer aboard as well to confirm Travis's identity, and then returned the chief officer to his lifeboat.
 Nakagawa then screamed "English swine!" at Travis, slashed him across the palms of his hands with his sword, and shoved him overboard.
-Travis reached a lifeboat, but I-37 rammed both lifeboats, spilling their occupants into he sea, and spent the next two hours methodically moving around the boats, machine-gunning men in the water and aboard the raft, killing many of them and sinking one lifeboat.
+Travis reached a lifeboat, but I-37 rammed both lifeboats, spilling their occupants into the sea, and spent the next two hours methodically moving around the boats, machine-gunning men in the water and aboard the raft, killing many of them and sinking one lifeboat.
 I-37 then opened fire with her deck gun on the slowly sinking Ascot, firing 30 rounds into her and setting her on fire; she eventually sank.
 I-37 then resumed her attack on the survivors, ramming the raft and spending another two hours machine-gunning every Ascot survivor her crew could find before she took the remaining lifeboat under tow and finally departed the scene at 20:00, taking the lifeboat with her.
 Ascot′s last seven survivors — four crewmen and three gunners — climbed back aboard the raft, from which the Dutch steamer or motor vessel (according to different sources) Straat Soenda rescued them on 3 March 1944.